ottoman91/ottoman91.github.io/_healthcare/koldokta.md

 **A Possible Solution**
 {: .text-center}

 Sierra Leone has a mobile penetration rate of 44%.
-One possible solution is introducing a nation-wide mobile based healthcare intervention system.
+One possible solution for improving access to healthcare is of introducing a nation-wide mobile based healthcare intervention system.

 **The Value Proposition**
 {: .text-center}